nodes-ios/bitrise-step-xcode-build-version/README.md

 # Xcode Build Version

-Gets project's version and build number
+Gets version and build number of project